imccart/aha-data/memo.md

 TO DO:
   1. Figure out Memo 1.
-  2. Make Summary of Changes.pdf into table (python/R)
+  2. Make Summary of Changes.pdf into table (python) - Working on year 2012
-  3. Work on 2007 and compare it to Cooper-et-al.
+  3. Added double_check.
+Double_check from the beginning.

 Do 2 first, research or email Ian for 1.